Mozilla: WebThings

 WebThings is a framework that allowed management of IoT devices through a single framework, gateway and UI.
 It was based on W3C Web of Things standard.
-As of 2020, it is no longer affiliated with Mozilla.
-It was spinner of as independent project during 2020 layoff of 250 employees.
-It was known as Project Things and allowed users to use a raspberry pi as a gateway for IoT management with decentralized software.
+Since 2020, it is no longer affiliated with Mozilla.
+It was spun off as an independent project following layoffs in 2020.
+It was known as Project Things and allowed users to use a Raspberry Pi as a gateway for IoT management with decentralised software.

 Components

 NSS

 Network Security Services (NSS) comprises a set of libraries designed to support cross-platform development of security-enabled client and server applications.
 NSS provides a complete free software implementation of crypto libraries supporting SSL and S/MIME.
 NSS is licensed under the GPL-compatible Mozilla Public License 2.0.

 AOL, Red Hat, Sun Microsystems/Oracle Corporation, Google and other companies and individual contributors have co-developed NSS and it is used in a wide range of non-Mozilla products including Evolution, Pidgin, and LibreOffice.